hbwhbwhbw/writingworkflow/readme.md

 Enter Zotero, which allows me to amass an enormous library of PDFs, store them in a Dropbox repository accessible across platforms and devices, and automatically rename and reorganize them.
 For information on how I configure Zotero to do this, see below.

 Zotero isn't perfect; the browser support for Westlaw* is nonexistent, and for SSRN it's just bad.
+It works okay, but not great, for legal cases in Google Scholar.
 But for scholarship I access through a library database such as HeinOnline, JStor, etc., I can simply click the Zotero browser extension and it automatically downloads the article with all the associated metadata, renames the file, and sticks it in a subfolder organized by author and date.
 I also use Zotero to keep track of links to news articles relevant to my research.

 This means I mostly download law review articles from HeinOnline; Zotero's browser support is very good for Hein, and I can be sure that the pagination is correct.
 I use JStor and other databases for scholarship in other fields.